Stability of fixed points in Poisson geometry and higher Lie theory

 Similar to the Lie algebroid case, one can show that $\mf g_{LnA}^0/\mf g_{LnA}^0(p,(1,l))\cong T_p M$, and $\mf g_{LnA}^i/\mf g_{LnA}^i(p,(1,l))$ for $i = 1,2$ consists of jets at $p$ of sections of some vector bundles.
-We will give a description of the complex below in remark \ref{rmk:expldesccohom}.
+We will give a description of the complex below in Remark \ref{rmk:expldesccohom}.

-\item[iii)] By the description above, the splittings can be chosen to be polynomial sections when restricting to a small neighborhood of $p\in M$. \item[iv)] Fix a Lie $n$-algebroid structure $Q\in \mf g_{LnA}(p,(1,l))$, i.e. a Lie $n$-algebroid structure on $E$ such that $p\in M$ is a fixed point of order $(1,l)$ of $Q$. \begin{rmk} We can give a more explicit description of the complex $(\mf g_{LnA}/\mf g_{LnA}(p,(1,l)),\overline{[Q,-]})$ in degrees 0, 1 and 2 in terms of the multibrackets.
+\item[iii)] By the description above, the splittings can be chosen to be polynomial sections when restricting to a small neighborhood of $p\in M$. \item[iv)] Fix a Lie $n$-algebroid structure $Q\in \mf g_{LnA}(p,(1,l))$, i.e. a Lie $n$-algebroid structure on $E$ such that $p\in M$ is a fixed point of order $(1,l)$ of $Q$. \begin{rmk} We can give an explicit description of $(\mf g_{LnA}/\mf g_{LnA}(p,(1,l)),\overline{[Q,-]})$ in degrees 0, 1 and 2 in terms of the multibrackets.
 After picking coordinates around the fixed point $p$, we may assume that $M = V$ is a vector space and $p$ is the origin.
 Let $E = V\times \bigoplus_{i=1}^n \mf e_i[i-1]$ a trivial bundle.
-Then the complex is isomorphic to
+Then the cochain spaces are isomorphic to